Skip to main content

 If This Didn’t Work

-• Make the phone call.
-Dial the local number on the embassy’s “Contact Us” page—wait times run 3–8 minutes these days, according to the U.S. Department of State.
+• Pick up the phone.
+Call the local number listed on the embassy’s “Contact Us” page—wait times average 3–8 minutes these days, per the U.S. Department of State.

-• Book a walk-in slot.
-Use the embassy’s appointment portal to grab an in-person inquiry time; bring your passport and case number.
+• Book a walk-in.
+Use the embassy’s appointment portal to snag an in-person inquiry slot.
+Don’t forget your passport and case number.

-• Mail a gentle nudge.
-If your case is over 30 days old, send a short letter to the consular section (address on usembassy.gov) with a copy of your passport bio page and case number.
+• Mail a polite nudge.
+If your case is over 30 days old, send a concise letter to the consular section (address on usembassy.gov) with a copy of your passport bio page and case number.

 Prevention Tips

-Stay ahead of delays with these three habits.
+Stay ahead of delays with three simple routines.

 • Monitor your case.
-Bookmark the embassy’s case-status page and check it every 72 hours; most posts refresh every Tuesday and Friday.
+Bookmark the embassy’s case-status page and check it every few days—most posts update every Tuesday and Friday.

 • Turn on alerts.
-Sign up for SMS or email nudges on the CEAC portal so you never miss a document request.
+Sign up for SMS or email reminders on the CEAC portal.
+No more missed document requests.

-• Keep everything.
-Save every email, text, and letter in one folder; USA.gov suggests holding onto visa records for 12 months after you travel.
+• Keep everything organized.
+Stash every email, text, and letter in one folder.
+USA.gov recommends keeping visa records for a full year after you travel.

 Edited and fact-checked by the TechFactsHub editorial team.